Skip to main content

 If you meet certain conditions you can request that your housing element is paid to you, allowing you to pay your own rent.

-You will need to provide evidence of your housing costs (for example, a tenancy agreement or letter from your landlord).
-The evidence will need to:
+You will need to provide evidence of your housing costs like a tenancy agreement or letter from your landlord.
+The evidence will need to confirm that you live in the property and are responsible for paying rent and include:

-The evidence will need to show your rent and rates as two separate amounts.
-This is because Universal Credit does not cover rates.
+The evidence will need to show your rent, rates, rent arrears, service charges and utility charges (if applicable) as separate amounts.
+This is because Universal Credit does not include payment for some of these charges.

 Your housing element will include money towards your: